UCLA-IEEE/OPS2.0/docs/_pages/redgreen.md

 Vout is the voltage read by the microcontroller input pin, and Vdd is +5V.
 Use a 10k resistor and a 100nF capacitor for your debouncing circuit, so that you achieve an RC time constant of 1ms (time constant = resistance * capacitance).

-> **NOTE:** This debouncing circuit also includes a pull-down resistor, so that Vout is HIGH when the button is pressed, and LOW otherwise.
+> **<ins>NOTE:</ins>** This debouncing circuit also includes a pull-down resistor, so that Vout is HIGH when the button is pressed, and LOW otherwise.
 Also, the RC constant can be a complicated topic, but for now it is sufficient to understand that it is the product of resistance and capacitance, and corresponds to the amount of time the circuit debounces.

 1. Draw the full schematic (on paper).
 After you get checked off, continue onto..
 2. Write a sketch and build the circuit to light up each LED on one Arduino while its corresponding button on the other is pressed down.
 When a button is released, the LED should turn off.

-### Checkpoint 3: Implementing the game Redlight, Greenlight
+### <ins>Checkpoint 3: Implementing the game Red Light, Green Light</ins>

 The final objective of this lab is to write a complete implementation of the Red Light Green Light game.
 The expectations for this game are as follows:

-### Game Requirements
+### <ins>Game Requirements</ins>
 - Two differently colored LEDs (Stoplight side; the game controller)
 - One white LED (Carduino side; the player)
 - The Stoplights (Game Controller) flashes one of the LEDs; the color chosen should be as random as possible (check the Appendix for help on this);